 “Like most adults, my schedule is very busy.
 My day is filled with 10-hour dance rehearsals for my television show, teaching choreography, dancing in shows, and constant travel,” she says.
 “With improvement in my ADHD symptoms, I can focus on finishing what I start.”

 This game show host and stand-up comedian is known for his vivacious personality as well as for his disorders.
 Mandel has both ADHD and obsessive-compulsive disorder (OCD).
 He grew up with these disorders during a time when they weren’t officially diagnosed or understood.

-Today, the “Deal or No Deal” host takes medication and attends therapy to help him deal with the disorders.
+Today, the “America’s Got Talent” host takes medication and attends therapy to help him deal with his disorders.

 This home improvement guru was always full of energy as a child.
 Pennington was hyperactive, and he was a distraction to other children in the classroom.
 Doctors weren’t sure how to treat his behavioral problems at first.

 “My mom was studying to be a child psychologist and she went to my elementary school to test the worst kid they had.
 They were like, ‘Mrs. Pennington, you really don’t want to know who that is,’” Pennington told the Huffington Post.

 “They let her observe me through a window and within 20 minutes I stripped naked, wore my desk around, and swung on the blinds.
 I was just a complete distraction to all the other students.”

 Pennington added that doctors gave him antihistamines to make him drowsy.
 Now, he takes medicine from time to time in small doses, and still sees a psychiatrist.
 Pennington channels the symptoms of his ADHD into his career and his hobbies.